hotwax/oms-documentation/user-manuals/facilityManagement.md

 Fulfillment capacity is defined based on the number of orders a facility will be able to fulfill in a day.
 It is set up considering various resources such as facility size, staff, and footfall.
 Users can set up the maximum order limit that can be allocated to that facility through the `Online Order Fulfillment' Card.
 Users can manage the order capacity of the facility by following steps:

 1. On the online order fulfillment card, a fulfillment capacity overflow menu on the right is presented.
-From the menu retailers can define facilities fulfillment capacity to take order against it.
+From the menu, retailers can define facility fulfillment capacity to take orders against it.

-- Unlimited capacity: Removes the fulfillment capacity limit, allowing the facility to handle an unrestricted number of orders.
-This setting is no recommended for retail stores.
+- Unlimited capacity: RRemoves the fulfillment capacity limit, allowing the facility to handle an unrestricted number of orders.
+This setting is not recommended for retail stores.
-- No capacity: Sets the fulfillment capacity to 0, preventing any new orders from being brokerred to the facility.
+- No capacity: Sets the fulfillment capacity to 0, preventing any new orders from being brokered to the facility.
 The capacity is only set to 0 if the facility is unavailable to fulfill any upcoming orders and this should be used cautiously.
 - Custom: Enter a custom number for the order fulfillment capacity.

 2. Click on "Apply" to save the capacity.
 Retailers can view the consumed capacity, out of the added fulfillment capacity in the card.